Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Characterization of Pareto Optima for Positively Homogeneous Risk-Averse Monetary Utilities

 \begin{remark} In the statements of Lemma \ref{lem:translation} and Theorem \ref{thm:cpo_coherent}, we may replace $\underline{s}$ with any lower bound of $S$.
 For example, if the aggregate endowment $S$ is non-negative, we may take $\underline{s}=0$ for simplicity. \end{remark}

-\begin{corollary} Suppose that for each $i\in\mathcal{N}$, the utility functional $U_i$ is a strictly S.S.D.\ preserving, law-invariant, and positively homogeneous monetary utility.
-Then an allocation $\{Y_i^*\}_{i=1}^n$ is Pareto optimal if and only if
+\begin{corollary} Suppose that for each $i\in\mathcal{N}$, the utility functional $U_i$ is a strictly SSD-preserving, law-invariant, and positively homogeneous monetary utility.
+A necessary condition for an allocation $\{Y_i^*\}_{i=1}^n$ to be Pareto optimal is that